hongjianshi/hongjianshi.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am currently a Postdoc at the Technical University of Munich under the direction of Prof. Mathias Drton.
-Prior to this, I obtained my Ph.D. in Statistics in 2021 at the University of Washington, where I was advised by Prof. Fang Han.
+Prior to this, I obtained my Ph.D. in Statistics in 2021 at the University of Washington, where I was advised by <a href='https://sites.stat.washington.edu/people/fanghan/'>Prof. Fang Han</a>.